UPPMAX/uppmax_intro_python/reflections/20240830/README.md

 - I feel there are too much splits in the sessions.
   Should I clump those together yes/no?
   Let's see if this comes up at the evaluation!

+I made the learners start evaluating at 15:15, as I saw they could not learn effectively anymore.
+I think that this shows I've made the (lack of even more) learning visible.